10/8/14 Update: Menu updated.

-Unique Items: The Greek Salad, Turkey Sandwich, Vegetable Sandwich, Cucumber Salad, Chicken Noodle Soup, and Gelatos are either a unique take or uncommon.
+Unique Items: The Greek Salad, Tortellini Pasta Salad, Vegetable Sandwich, Cucumber Salad, Chicken Noodle Soup, and Gelatos are either a unique take or uncommon.

 - A lot of indoor and outdoor seating.
 Inside, the audioanimatronic Sonny Eclipse entertains guests.

 - Chili Cheese Fries and Chicken Noodle Soup are hearty uses of a snack credit.